wisp-lang/wisp/Readme.md

 ```

 Wisp makes capturing of rest arguments a lot easier than JS. argument
-that follows special `&` symbol will capture all the rest args in array.
+that follows special `&` symbol will capture rest args in standar vector
+(array).

 ```clojure
 (fn [x & rest]